Q & A:

 - Within five calendar days, an association must comply with a request by an owner for the governing documents, the most recent approved minutes and the most recent budget and financial statement (which are the records described in 1.1 above).

-- An association must comply with a request to view and copy records upon the sixth business day after the request is given1 to the association.
+- an association must comply with a request to view and copy accounting records, the membership list, and the records specified in 1.3 "At Principal Office" above, upon the sixth business day after the request is givenfn1 to the association;

-- An association must comply with a request to receive records, either electronically or by hard copy, upon the sixth business day after the request is given1 to the association, if the association can reasonably do so, and if not, then as soon as is reasonably possible.
-(An owner is entitled to receive records either electronically or by hard copy after giving five business days' notice to the association, if that time period is reasonable.
-See Section 16-6a-1603(2).
+- An association must comply with a request to receive those records, either electronically or by hard copy, upon the sixth business day after the request is givenfn1 to the association, if the association can reasonably do so, and if not, then as soon as is reasonably possible.
+(An owner is entitled to receive certain records either electronically or by hard copy after giving five business days' notice to the association, if that time period is reasonable.
+See Section 16-6a-1603(2));

 FN 1.
 Notice to an association by an owner is effective at the earliest of the following: (1) when received; (2) five days after it is mailed; or (3) on the date shown on the return receipt if sent by registered or certified mail, return receipt requested, and the receipt is signed by or on behalf of the addressee.
 See Section 16-6a-103(5).
 Also, associations should be aware that the law says that written notice to an association may be addressed to: (1) its registered agent at its registered office; or (2) the corporation's secretary at its principal office.
 See Section 16-6a-103(3).
 Thus, an association should always be sure its information is current with the Utah Division of Corporations, particularly the address of its registered agent and principal office, because if a records request is sent by an owner to an outdated registered office or principal office address causing the association to fail to respond within a required time, the association could be on the hook for penalties.